syscobalt/cobalt/README.md

 ## Testing Cobalt
 Cobalt currently supports only two architectures, which are i386, and x86_64.
 When Cobalt is built for one of these architectures you can test them using QEMU:
 ```
-qemu-system-x86_64 -cdrom cobalt.iso
+qemu-system-x86_64 -m 1024M -cdrom cobalt.iso
 ```
 This will get QEMU to test out the CDROM image of Cobalt that was built.
+If you are running on a x86_64 architecture, you can add `-accel kvm` to make the emulation even faster.
 ## Contributing
 For guidelines on contributing, see [this](CONTRIBUTING.md) page.
 A list of contributors can be found here:
 * [Falkosc223](https://github.com/orgs/syscobalt/people/Falkosc223)